Previewed 7 July 2018, Opened 17 July 2018, Closed 25 August 2018 at the Old Vic Theatre

 Stuart Goodwin's London stage credits include the role of 'Brendan' in Wilson Milam's production of Martin McDonagh's The Lieutenant Of Inishmore at the Barbican Pit Theatre in 2001.

 Marianne Oldham's West End stage credits include the role of 'Gertrude' in David Leveaux's revival of Tom Stoppard's Rosencrantz and Guildenstern Are Dead at the Old Vic Theatre in 2017; and the role of 'Sheila Birling' in Stephen Daldry's revival of J B Priestly's An Inspector Calls at the Novello Theatre in 2009.

 Selina Cadell's London theatre credits include the role of 'Madge' in Sean Foley's revival of Ronald Harwood's The Dresser at the Duke of York's Theatre in 2016; and the roles of 'Pope Joan' and 'Louise' in Max Stafford-Clark's original production of Caryl Churchill's Top Girls at the Royal Court Theatre in 1982 and 1983.

 Sally Cookson's West End theatre credits include Julia Donaldson and Axel Scheffler's Stick Man at the Leicester Square Theatre in 2017; Jacqueline Wilson's Hetty Feather at the Vaudeville Theatre in 2014 and the Duke of York's Theatre in 2015; and Michael Rosen's We're Going on a Bear Hunt at the Duchess Theatre in 2009 and the Lyric Theatre in 2013.

-A Monster Calls in London at the Old Vic Theatre public previews from 7 July 2018, opens on 17 July 2018 and closes on 25 August 2018
+A Monster Calls in London at the Old Vic Theatre previewed from 7 July 2018, opened on 17 July 2018 and closed on 25 August 2018